wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.5.4 =
+= 1.6.0 =
-* Fix: Country field error in organizer details
-* Tweak: Enhanced country field backward compatibility
+* New: Locations list page
+* New: Organizers list page
+* New: Support for transient / object cache for calendar query